Asthma

 Nasal Polyps

-Nasal polyps are small growths on the inner lining of the nose or sinus cavities.
+Nasal polyps are small growths on the lining inside the nose or sinus cavities.
 They are not cancer.
-Their shape is like hanging grapes or teardrops.
+They are shaped like hanging grapes or teardrops.
 Nasal polyps are usually soft and painless.
 They can be in both sides of the nasal cavity.
-Typically, they can be distinguished from normal nasal tissue.
+Also, they can usually be identified as different from normal nasal tissue.

 What Are the Symptoms of Nasal Polyps?